 Should I Buy Individual Stocks and Bonds or Mutual Funds?

 The key to not having to say “I lost it all in the tech bubble” or any other bubble is to make sure that you have invested in many different stocks and bonds.
-When you are only in a couple of stocks or bonds you don’t have a diversified portfolio and you can end up losing a lot if your one or two stocks are a bad choice.
+When you are only in a couple of stocks or bonds you don’t have a diversified portfolio.
+Therefore, you can end up losing a lot if your one or two stocks are a bad choice.

 The best way to overcome this lack of diversity is by using mutual funds.
-A mutual fund invests in multiple stocks and/or bonds thus giving you instant diversification.
+A mutual fund invests in multiple stocks and/or bonds giving you instant diversification.
 Plus with mutual funds you don’t have to spend as much time managing your investments, so you can build saving for your family while actually getting to enjoy time with them.

 What Types of Mutual Funds Should I Buy?